Mondays, Wednesdays, and Fridays, 10–11 AM, room MATH 203 (Mathematics building)

 Notes to undergraduates: For all practical purposes, MATH 437 is an honours course!
 It treats roughly the same material as MATH 312 and 313 combined, and will take nearly twice as much work as either of those classes.
 Note that a student cannot have credit for both MATH 312 and MATH 437, nor for both MATH 313 and MATH 437.
 To enroll in MATH 437, an undergraduate student must have already taken, or be taking simultaneously, one of MATH 320 or MATH 322.

 The word “elementary” in the title does not mean the course isn't difficult; rather it means that the course doesn't use techniques from real or complex analysis or from abstract algebra.
 The course will not require any particular background in number theory.
 What is required is “mathematical sophistication”, which certainly includes being able to understand and write proofs.
 Be forewarned that this course will be taught at the level of a graduate course.
 Honours students typically will be well-equipped to succeed in this course.

-Evaluation: The course mark will be based on (approximately) weekly homework assignments (65% of the final mark; the lowest homework score will automatically be ignored), engaged participation in in-class group problem sessions (10% of the final mark), and one final exam (25% of the final mark) whose date and location are still to be determined.
-The final exam will be a typical closed-book exam, with problems very much like the homework problems (indeed, there will probably be significant inclusion of actual homework/discussion problems on the final exam).
-In the case of extreme disparity between homework/discussion marks and exam marks, the instructor may use his discretion in assigning a final course mark.
+Evaluation: The course mark will be based on (approximately) weekly homework assignments (65% of the final mark; the lowest homework score will automatically be ignored), engaged participation in in-class group problem sessions (10% of the final mark), and one final exam (25% of the final mark), on Saturday, December 10 at 3:30 PM in room Buchanan (BUCH) B209.
+The final exam will be a typical closed-book exam, with problems very much like the homework problems (indeed, there will probably be significant inclusion of actual homework/group work problems on the final exam).
+In the case of extreme disparity between homework/group work marks and exam marks, the instructor may use his discretion in assigning a final course mark.